Lersgeeb/AutoHashcat/README.md

 Download the repository and copy all the files to the **Hashcat executable folder**.
 Then open a terminal in it.

 **Batch Usage:**

+On batch in case you have `hashcat.exe` instead of `hashcat64.exe` you can just copy the file and rename it.
+And then you can run the script
 > `.\AutoHashcat.bat .\hashes\hashes.txt`

 **Python Usage:**